United States Nuclear Regulatory Commission - Protecting People and the Environment

 Operating Authority

-The Small Business Act, as amended, is the authority under which the NRC Small Business Program has been established.
-Consistent with that act, the purpose of the program is to support and advocate for the Federal portfolio of small business programs.
+Consistent with the Small Business Act, the NRC Small Business Program supports and advocates for the Federal portfolio of small business programs.
+Roles and Responsibilities include:

 Program Services